2019 merger of CBS and Viacom: Talks following Les Moonves's resignation (September 2018–August 2019)

 On September 9, 2018, Les Moonves exited CBS Corporation following multiple accusations of sexual assault.
 National Amusements agreed to make no proposal of a CBS Corporation-Viacom merger for at least two years after the date of the settlement.

 On May 30, 2019, CNBC reported that CBS Corporation and Viacom would explore merger discussions in mid-June.
 CBS Corporation's board of directors was revamped with people who were open to merging; the re-merger was made possible with the resignation of Moonves, who had opposed all merger attempts.
 The talks had started following rumors of CBS Corporation acquiring Starz from Lionsgate.
 Reports said that CBS Corporation and Viacom reportedly set August 8 as an informal deadline for reaching an agreement to recombine the two media companies.
 CBS Corporation announced its plan to acquire Viacom as part of the re-merger deal for up to $15.4 billion.

 On August 2, 2019, it was reported that CBS Corporation and Viacom agreed to merge back into one entity.
-Both companies came to an agreement on the management team for the merger, with Bob Bakish serving as CEO of the combined company with president and acting CEO of CBS Corporation, Joseph Ianniello, overseeing CBS Corporation-branded assets.
+Both companies came to an agreement on the management team for the merger, with Bob Bakish as CEO of the combined company with president and acting CEO of CBS Corporation, Joseph Ianniello, overseeing CBS Corporation-branded assets.
 On August 7, CBS Corporation and Viacom separately reported their quarterly earnings as the talks about the re-merger continued.

 Completion (August 2019–December 2019)

-On August 13, 2019, CBS Corporation and Viacom officially announced their merger; the combined company was named ViacomCBS; Shari Redstone serves as the chairwoman of the new company.
+On August 13, 2019, CBS Corporation and Viacom officially announced their merger; the combined company was named ViacomCBS; Shari Redstone was the chairwoman of the new company.
 Upon the merger agreement, Viacom and CBS Corporation jointly announced they expected the transaction to close by the end of 2019, pending regulatory and shareholder approvals.
 Such mergers require approval by the Federal Trade Commission (FTC).

 On October 28, 2019, the merger was approved by National Amusements, which then announced the deal would close in early December; the recombined company will trade its shares on NASDAQ under the symbols "VIAC" and "VIACA" after CBS Corporation delisted its shares on the New York Stock Exchange (NYSE).
 On November 25, 2019, Viacom and CBS Corporation announced that the merger would close on December 4, and its shares began to trading on NASDAQ on December 5.
 The merger officially closed on December 4, 2019.